torbenjc/hello-world/README.md

 Created by Torben Christensen
 Working at API Maintenance Systems

 I normally do development in OpenEdge ABL

+This is my first try to use github